samchutter02/TIMC_REGISTRATION/README.md

    - To resume: Visit `resume.php?token=...` – loads data into session, redirects to `index.php` with pre-filled form.
 4. **Submit (Full Registration)**:
    - Posts to `process.php`.
-   - Validates group name uniqueness.
+   - Validates group name uniqueness & IGNORES INDIVIDUAL NAMES THAT REPEAT IN DB (as there may be 4 Juan Lopez's that exist).
    - For PO: Inserts data immediately, sends emails, redirects to `confirmation-po.php`.
    - For CC: Stores in session, redirects to `invoice.php`.
 5. **Payment (CC Only)**: